 Our mission today continues: “Mount Merici Academy is dedicated to nurturing the whole child – mind, body and spirit – and to providing love and guidance so that students can achieve their personal best.
 In partnership with families, our mission is to instill Christ-centered values of respect, responsibility and self-discipline, teaching students in the Ursuline Serviam tradition of service to our community and the world.”

-Mount Merici Academy is unique in the Diocese of Portland as it is governed by a lay Board of Directors under the guidance of the Ursuline Sisters of the Central Province.
-The school is fully administered and staffed by a dedicated lay principal and Maine State Certified faculty, all of whom are dedicated to keeping the Ursuline spirit alive by educating the whole child – mind, body and spirit – with emphasis on academic excellence and service in a Christ-centered environment.
+Mount Merici Academy is an Ursuline Catholic school, not a Diocesan Catholic school.
+As such, it is uniquely governed by a lay Board of Trustees under the guidance of the Ursuline Sisters of the Central Province, and receives no financial support from the Diocese of Portland or from any local parish.
+The school is fully administered and staffed by a dedicated lay principal and Maine State Certified faculty, all of whom are dedicated to keeping the Ursuline spirit alive by educating the whole child – mind, body and spirit – with emphasis on academic excellence and service in an environment of compassion, understanding and respect.